Origin-Byte/.github/profile/README.md

 ## OriginByte

-OriginByte provide fundamental pieces of tech required for development on top of Sui
+Building standards and tooling to make like easier for games and NFT creators on Sui

 * NFT Protocol
 * SUI Unity SDK